kne22ic/remwaste/README.md

 # REMWaste Skip Selection App

-A modern React + TypeScript application for selecting skip sizes, built with Vite.
-This project demonstrates a clean, component-driven approach to presenting skip hire options, fetching data from a remote API, and providing a user-friendly selection experience.
+A modern React + TypeScript application for selecting skip sizes, built using Vite.
+This project offers a clean, component-driven UI that lets users easily browse and select skip hire options.
+It fetches data from a remote API and presents it in a user-friendly, responsive layout.

 ---

 ## Idea

-The idea behind the REMWaste Skip Selection App is to provide users with an intuitive and efficient way to select the right skip size for their needs.
-By leveraging a modern tech stack and best practices in UI/UX design, the app aims to simplify the process of skip hire and make it accessible to a wider audience.
-The app features a responsive design, dynamic data fetching, and detailed skip information, allowing users to make informed decisions quickly.
+The REMWaste Skip Selection App was developed as a technical interview task to demonstrate modern front-end development skills using React, TypeScript, and Redux Toolkit.
+It’s designed to help users quickly find the right skip size with an intuitive, responsive interface.
+With dynamic data fetching, detailed skip information, and clean component-driven architecture, the app showcases a practical and scalable solution for skip hire selection.

 ---

 ## Features

+ - **Skip Browsing & Selection**
-- **Skip Selection:** Users can browse available skip sizes, view details, and select the most suitable option.
+Easily scroll through available skip sizes, view their details, and choose the best option for your needs.

+ - **Dynamic Data Fetching**
-- **Dynamic Data:** Skips are fetched from a remote API and enriched with images and usage suggestions.
+Skips are fetched from a remote API and automatically enriched with images and suggested use cases.

-- **Detailed Skip Cards:** Each skip displays capacity, hire period, price, VAT, suitability, and more.
+ - **Informative Skip Cards**
+Each card shows:

+ - **Capacity, hire period, price (with VAT)**

+ - **Suitability** (e.g., road-legal, heavy waste compatibility)

+ - **Extra info** like postcode, area, per-tonne costs, and restrictions

+ - **Responsive UI**
-- **Responsive UI:** Built with Tailwind CSS and custom UI components for a modern look and feel.
+Built with Tailwind CSS and custom components to ensure it looks great on all devices.

-- **Type Safety:** All data structures and API responses are strongly typed with TypeScript.
+ - **Fully Typed with TypeScript**
+Ensures safer code, better tooling, and easier refactoring.

 ---